Building Your Team

 - Lead the production set up, operation, and removal.

-The Volunteer Coordinator recruits, trains, and organises volunteers.
-This role may be included in, or work closely alongside the Event Coordinator, to delegate tasks that are required for the event to run smoothly.
-A genuine caring nature, as well as firm but fair boundary setting are positive attributes that a Volunteer Coordinator should embody.
+The volunteer coordinator recruits, trains, and organises volunteers.
+This role may be part of the event coordinator’s role, or the volunteer coordinator may work closely with the event coordinator to delegate tasks that are required for the event to run smoothly.
+A genuine caring nature, as well as firm but fair boundary setting are positive attributes that a volunteer coordinator should embody.

 - Source volunteers and train them for specific tasks.